Johan Öberg

 The region has improved since our last benchmark in 2016.
 Along with many other parts of the world, Southeast Asia has made significant strides as more and more companies bring children’s rights to the board level.
 But although the region has made headway, there is much room and great need for improvement.

-With the “Year of the Elimination of Child Labor” upon us, as mandated by the UN General Assembly, there is no better time than now to close the child labor policy gap in the region.
-There is of course concern that the global pandemic risks undermining the regions positive strides or, worse, reversing progress that has been made over the past decade, especially with regards to child labor.
+With the “Year of the Elimination of Child Labour” upon us, as mandated by the UN General Assembly, there is no better time than now to close the child labour policy gap in the region.
+There is of course concern that the global pandemic risks undermining the regions positive strides or, worse, reversing progress that has been made over the past decade, especially with regard to child labour.

-Today large investors are incorporating issues such as human rights as a key component of their investment approach, driven by an investment conviction that an understanding of sustainability issues is essential to improving long-term financial outcomes.
-Increasingly, investors are using a company’s adherence to children’s rights issues as a proxy for a companys overall resilience, excellence and leadership position, much like they look to issues around climate and the environment.
+Today large investors are incorporating issues such as human rights as a key component of their investment approach, driven by a conviction that an understanding of sustainability issues is essential to improving long-term financial outcomes.
+Increasingly, investors are using a company’s adherence to children’s rights issues as a proxy for overall resilience, excellence and leadership position – putting children’s rights on a par with issues around climate and the environment.

-Companies need to move children’s rights issues from the nice to have to the need to have list of priorities for the sake of children and company survival.
+Companies need to elevate children’s rights issues for the sake of future generations, a better society, and company survival.

-Global Child Forum has identified four main areas that characterize leading companies that strategically manage their impact on children:
+Global Child Forum has identified four main areas that characterise leading companies that strategically manage their impact on children:

 Factor #1 – Go from Policy to Practice.
-Leading companies report transparently on risks or instances of child labour and have involvement from the top, i.e., the board prioritizes children’s rights issues.
+Leading companies report transparently on risks or instances of child labour and have involvement from the top.
+For example, the board prioritises children’s rights issues.

-Factor #2 – Understand Childrens Rights Beyond Child Labour.
-Leading companies understand that childrens rights go beyond child labour (and charity).
+Factor #2 – Understand Children’s Rights Beyond Child Labour.
+Leading companies grasp that children’s rights go beyond child labour, and charity.

 Factor #3 – Know Your Impact and Manage Your Risk.
-Leading companies know what their main risks are and address them credibly.
+Leading companies understand what their main risks are and address these credibly.

 Factor #4 – Join Forces.
 Leading companies collaborate strategically with others.